vizhh-code/learn/README.md

-there was boy in the town
+there was  girl in the town